 - A juice bar tucked away in the back of the Silver Strand Exchange turns into an awesome craft cocktail bar in the evenings

 - The Teen Lounge and Game Room listed on some sites are no longer available

 - The bay beaches here are not meant for beachgoing

-LJM Pro Tips: For a guaranteed water view from your room or suite, book the marina view, partial bay view or bay view categories.
-Some of the partial water view rooms also include partial parking lot views, so if that’s a deal breaker for you, opt for a full bay view.
+ROOM SELECTION TIPSFor a guaranteed water view from your room or suite, book the marina view, partial bay view, or bay view categories.
+Some of the partial water view rooms also include partial parking lot views, so if that’s a deal-breaker for you, opt for a full bay view.
 Rooms that overlook the resort patio can be noisy at times due to events, so if you prefer peace and quiet ask to be situated elsewhere.

 All guestrooms, except for some resort view king rooms, include an attached, furnished, private patio or balcony.
-Each room includes an executive desk, a plush armchair with ottoman, a stone-top vanity, and a soaking tub with a separate shower (no soaking tub in the resort view and some bay view rooms, however).
+Each room includes an executive desk, a plush armchair with an ottoman, a stone-top vanity, and a soaking tub with a separate shower.
+There isn’t a soaking tub in the resort view and some bay view rooms, however.

 Families of five and those who would like more space should consider booking a suite.

 Loews Coronado Restaurants